LeeTovetz/CryptAnalyzer/README.md

 **Example: After going through all the keys, the decoder analyzed that with the key 11 in the text, words like "they", "are", "am", "an" occured most often.**<br>
 Therefore, 11 is the key you are looking for.
 The decryptor then decrypts the text using key 11.<br>
 <br>
-**4.Text Decipherment using method of frequency statistical analysis method.**<br>
-Frequency analysis assumes that the frequency of occurrence of a given letter of the alphabet in sufficiently long texts is the same for different texts of the same language.
-If there is a symbol in the ciphertext with a similar probability of occurrence, then we can assume that it is the specified encrypted letter.<br>
-**Example: In the encrypted text, the letter "c" is found most often.
-After analyzing the text of another work by the same author, the decoder calculated that the letter "e" is more common in this text.
-Accordingly, it changes "c" to "e".**<br>